ayoola-babatunde/monopoly/README.md

 ### Main Conclusions
 1. Squares do not have the same probability of being landed on.
 2. The squares most likely to be landed on are in descending order:
-  a.
-Jail
+  * Jail
-  b.
-The orange squares (Tennessee Avenue, New York Avenue, St. James Place)
+  * The orange squares (Tennessee Avenue, New York Avenue, St. James Place)
-  c.
-The red squares (Illinois Avenue, Kentucky Avenue, Indiana Avenue)
+  * The red squares (Illinois Avenue, Kentucky Avenue, Indiana Avenue)
-  d.
-The yellow squares (Atlantic Avenue, Ventnor Avenue, Marvin Gardens)
+  * The yellow squares (Atlantic Avenue, Ventnor Avenue, Marvin Gardens)